telegram-bot-rb/telegram-bot/README.md

 bot.send_message chat_id: chat_id, text: 'Test'
 ```

+*Note:* If you are not using _Rails_ you will need to add the require line: `require 'telegram/bot'`

 By default client will return parsed json responses.
 You can enable
 response typecasting to virtus models using `telegram-bot-types` gem:
 ```ruby